Third Anglo-Afghan War: Background

-Opposing forces
+Afghan forces

 In 1919, the Afghan regular army was not a very formidable force, and was only able to muster some 50,000 men.
 These men were organised into 21 cavalry regiments and 75 infantry battalions, with about 280 modern artillery pieces, organised into 70 batteries, in support.
 In addition to this, however, in a boost to the army's strength, the Afghan command could call upon the loyalty of up to 80,000 frontier tribesmen and an indeterminate number of deserters from local militia units under British command.
 In reality, the Afghan regular army was not ready for war.
 As in past years, the upper levels of the officer corps were riddled with political intrigue.
 In his book on the campaign, Lieutenant-General George Molesworth gave the following evaluation of the Amir's army:

 Afghan regular units...were ill-trained, ill-paid, and probably under strength.
 The cavalry was little better than indifferent infantry mounted on equally indifferent ponies.
 Rifles varied between modern German, Turkish and British types, to obsolete Martinis and Snyders.
 Few infantry units had bayonets.
 Artillery was ponydrawn, or pack, and included modern 10 cm Krupp howitzers, 75 mm Krupp mountain guns and ancient 7 pounder weapons.
 There were a few, very old, four-barrel Gardiner machine guns.
 Ammunition was in short supply and distribution must have been very difficult.
 For the artillery much black powder was used, both as a propellent and bursting charge for shells.
 The Kabul arsenal workshops were elementary and mainly staffed by Sikh artificers with much ingenuity but little real skill.
 There was no organised transport and arrangements for supply were rudimentary.

 In support of the regulars, the Afghan command expected to call out the tribes, which could gather up to 20,000 or 30,000 Afridi fighters in the Khyber region alone.
 In stark contrast to the regulars, the tribal lashkars were probably the best troops that the Afghans had, being of excellent fighting quality, well armed, mainly with weapons that they had made themselves or stolen from the garrisons and with plenty of ammunition.